-Noteflight is proud to partner with F-Flat Books to bring you three webinars this month on creating music with all students!
-Presented by a group of experienced educators and authors, each webinar will provide unique perspectives on using composition and songwriting to engage students from all backgrounds and at all levels.
-Register even if you cannot attend live and you will receive the recording right afterwards.
-Continue reading below to learn about each webinar and save your spot!
+Noteflight is proud to partner with F-Flat Books to bring you three webinars on creating music with all students!
+Presented by a group of experienced educators and authors, each webinar provides unique perspectives on using composition and songwriting to engage students from all backgrounds and at all levels.
+Continue reading below to learn about and watch each webinar recording.

 Songwriting For ALL Students